|Family Helper > Adoption Resource Central||Search this site:||

 N0B 1G0.
 Gerry and Karen Bohr, 73 Elizabeth St., Baden.
 519-634-5637.

-National adoption information service for adoptive parents, prospective adoptive parents, and those in search and reunion.
-Referrals to good contacts and sources.
-Publishes Family Helper magazine, which incorporates Adoption Helper for prospective adoptive parents, and Post-adoption Helper for post-placement support.
+Updated until 2012, a national adoption information service for adoptive parents, prospective adoptive parents, and those in search and reunion.
+Published Family Helper magazine, which incorporated Adoption Helper for prospective adoptive parents, and Post-adoption Helper for post-placement support.

 N0x xxx.
 Adopted Family Hand in Hand Support Group.
 Terri Griffin, email@example.com.
 Group of adoptive parents in the Grey/Bruce area, meetings every other month, plus special events.
 Assisted by the Owen Sound CAS. --10 Apr 2003